Google Workspace

 Input field Description

 Private key Enter the private key obtainable from the downloadable JSON.
-Include both the -----BEGIN PRIVATE KEY----- to -----END PRIVATE KEY-----\n
+Include both the -----BEGIN PRIVATE KEY----- to -----END PRIVATE KEY-----\n.

-In order to successfully connect to Google Workspace using a service account, the following permissions are required:
+To successfully connect to Google Workspace using a service account, the following permissions are required:

 • admin.directory.user